 On these pages, you will find relevant information, links and dates regarding the Bachelor's project in the sixth semester for bachelor students in Economics and Business Administration.

-On 14th October 2021 at 14.15- 16.30, you are invited to an introduction meeting about the Bachelor's project.
+On 13th October 2022 at 14.15- 16.30, you are invited to an introduction meeting about the Bachelor's project.
 The introduction meeting will be held online via Zoom.
-You can find the programme and links here

 At the introduction meeting you will be presented to a presentation by Head of Bachelor programmes at Department of Management, Christian Waldstrøm.
 You will also have the chance to ask former bachelor students for advice when writing the Bachelor’s project and get inspiration for your project.